On May 5th, day of giving, Remember the Burrowing Owls

 The Yolano Group

 Welcome!
 This is the local group for Sierra Club members living in Yolo county (Davis, Winters, Woodland), part of Solano county (Dixon, Rio Vista) and a small part of Colusa county.
 Are you concerned about environmental issues in our area?
 You may want to join us.

-The Yolano Group management committee meets on the second Thursday of each month.
+The Yolano Group management committee meets on the fourth Thursday of each month.
 We welcome your attendance and ideas.
 There are volunteer positions to be filled.
 Care to get involved?
 Call the Group's chair, Alan Pryor, at (530) 758-5173.